ahoink/CCSaveEditor/README.md

 This is a save editor for Orteil's game Cookie Clicker which can be found [HERE](http://orteil.dashnet.org/cookieclicker/).
 This is a desktop application, not a web app.

 This is still a beta release, so bugs are expected.
 Make sure you back up your saves before trying to modify it incase something doesn't go right!
+It's only been tested for v2.002, so other versions (1.x) probably won't work.

 <b>REQUIREMENTS</b>